tenstorrent/tt-metal/ttnn/README.md

 #### Here are a few key differences with the operations we currently support compared to their equivalents in PyTorch
+* shape
+    * Unlike PyTorch, the shape class maintains both the intended shape and the shape including padding.
+    * When moving between row major and tile layout via the ttnn.to_layout(...) function, the last two dimensions are automatically padded and unpadded as necessary.
 * matmul
     * The tensors must be moved to device before the operation can be done.
     * The last two dimensions must be a multiple of 32 if the multiplication is to work on the device.
-For example a tensor of (1, 1, 3, 4) would not be successfully multiplied to another tensor.
-Instead, the developer is currently expected to adjust the tensor to be viable in a device multiplication.
+For example, a tensor with shape (1, 1, 3, 4) would not be successfully multiplied to another tensor with tile layout (ttnn.TILE_LAYOUT).
+For these reason the to_layout function will automatically add padding to the last two dimensions so that the height and width dimensions are a multiples of 32 and ready for a device multiplication.
     * Results from a matmul will not have the exact same precision.
-Instead of PyTorch allclose, we used a pearson correlation coefficient to verify the results.
+The order of operations are likely to be different even when comparing dytypes of bfloat16.
+Instead of PyTorch allclose, we often use a pearson correlation coefficient to verify the results.
     * The dot product is not fully supported yet and unfortunately returns a Tensor with a shape.
 * add
     * The tensors must be moved to device before the operation can be done.
-* subtract
+* subtract.
+    * Broadcasting is only suported in the last two dimensions (ie the height and width dimensions).
     * The tensors must be moved to device before the operation can be done.
 * reshape
     * The last two dimensions in the reshape must be a multiple of 32 when using the tensor on a device.
     * When converting a tt tensor to a PyTorch tensor, the 3rd and 4th dimensions must be a multiple of 32 or the operation will default to using the PyTorch implementation.
-    * Using the single argument -1 in reshape is not supported.
 * transpose
     * There is no transpose method.
 Please use permute instead.
 * permute
-    * When using the ttnn library, the operation requires the first parameter to to be the tensor and the next to be the new order of dimensions within a parenthesis.
+    * When using the ttnn library, the operation requires the first parameter to be the tensor and the next to be the new order of dimensions within a parenthesis.

 #### Frequently asked questions
 * What if my device hangs?